Ftymusvy/Ftymusvy/README.md

 <h1 align="center">Hi, I'm Fatemeh 👋</h1>

 I am a biomedical engineer with a strong interest in software development.
-My skills include working with Proteus, microcontroller programming using CodeVision, Python programming, and machine learning.
-Recently, I have also started working in the field of deep learning.
-Additionally, I have developed a keen interest in web development using Python and the Django framework, collaborating with professionals in this area.
+I have developed a keen interest in web development using Python and the Django framework, collaborating with professionals in this area.
+I’m eager to work in a team to grow and learn with more experienced professionals.
 You can find some of my projects in the repository section.

 <p align='center'>